Code-Institute-Submissions/globtopus/README.md

 dialog will pop-up, click on yes to delete or no to cancel.

 - #### Flag the post as inappropriate
-    To flag the post as inappropriate, click on the flag icon under the post you think is inappropriate.
+    To flag, the post as inappropriate, click on the flag icon under the post you think is inappropriate.

-- #### Add post to your favourites
+- #### Add post to your favorites
-    To add post to your favorites, click on the hearth icon under the post you like.
+    To add post to your favorites, click on the heart icon under the post you like.
-- #### Remove post from favourites
+- #### Remove post from favorites
-    To remove post from favorites, from within your dashboard, click on my favorites link on the left navigation or bottom navigation when on mobile, and your favorite posts will appear, then click on the trash icon on the right side to remove it from your favorites.
+    To remove posts from favorites, from within your dashboard, click on my favorites link on the left navigation or bottom navigation when on mobile, and your favorite posts will appear, then click on the trash icon on the right side to remove it from your favorites.
 Click on that icon and a confirmation a dialog will pop-up, click on yes to delete, or no to cancel
 - #### Add post to your feelist
     To add post to your feelist, search for the posts as above, every post has an icon of the plus sign to it, click on it.
-If you don't have any feelists yet, you will see create new feelist input text field and radio button next to it, so select that radio button and type in your new feelist's name and click on save.
+If you don't have any feelists yet, you will see create a new feelist input text field and radio button next to it, so select that radio button and type in your new feelist's name and click on save.
 If you have created some feelists already, you will have the option to add post to existing feelist or you can create a new one.
 Just select one of the existing or create new feelist and click the appropriate radio button next to the feelist you are adding the post to and click on save.
 - #### Remove post from your feelist
     To remove a post from your feelist, from within your dashboard, when you click on my feelists link on the left navigation or bottom navigation when on mobile, list of feelists